 [If you’re looking for information on the logistics of this year’s Draft – the timing, the coverage, the order, etc. – you can find it here in the first installation of the Draft Primer.]

-The 2015 MLB Draft starts Monday, and there are some mechanical aspects of the signing process that impact the way the draft selection process will play out.
+The 2016 MLB Draft starts today – although, the Cubs won’t make a pick until the third round on Friday – and there are some mechanical aspects of the signing process that impact the way the draft selection process will play out.

-With the passage of the CBA before the 2012 season, everything you knew about draft strategy and protocol changed completely.
-Fortunately, we’re now a few years into the system, so you probably have the gist of the new system in your mind.
-To the extent you don’t know what I’m talking about – bonus pools, and slots, and penalties, and what-have-you – a good starting point is a primer I wrote a couple years ago.
-But, in case you don’t want the in-depth look and just want to know the gist, I’ll lay it out here, as well.
+Although there’s a new CBA coming after this season, the 2012 iteration may have changed everything you knew about draft strategy and protocol.
+Given how deeply we’ve tracked the Cubs’ drafts over the past few years, you probably have the gist of the system, by now.
+But to the extent you don’t – bonus pools, and slots, and penalties, and what-have-you – a good starting point is a primer Brett wrote a couple years ago.
+In case you don’t want the in-depth look and just want to know the highlights, I’ll lay it out here, as well.

 The Bonus Pool